Blog Post · Artificial Intelligence

 The principal axes analogy

 In statistics, there is a technique called Principal Component Analysis (PCA): you take a chaotic-looking cloud of data and rotate the coordinate system so that the deepest structure becomes visible.
 The first principal axis explains the largest share of variance, the second the next largest, and so on.
+These principal axes are the eigenvectors of the data cloud – an instance of the eigenprinciple that underlies vibration, search and perception.

 Training a language model is, in a certain sense, a gigantic principal-axis transformation.
 The raw data – billions of texts in hundreds of languages – are transformed into a coordinate system in which the deepest structures of human thought become visible.